mitisimus/sibcoin-mod/doc/README.md

 ### OS X

-Drag Dash-Qt to your applications folder, and then run Dash-Qt.
+Drag Sibcoin-Qt to your applications folder, and then run Sibcoin-Qt.

 ### Need Help?